sara-sabr/ITStrategy/presentations/en/SLF.md

 > Problems that inhibit the desired changes in behaviours

 - Examples
-  - Heavy Governance promotes risks, need to reduce burden of giving permission to work
+  - Heavy Governance promotes risks -> need to reduce burden of giving permission to work
-  - Senior Advisors release process mapping involving 13 different teams and up to 49 email exchanges, need for embedded teams
+  - Software Release Process mapping involves 13 different teams and up to 49 email exchanges -> need for embedded teams

 --